bilalyasin1616/ebaysharp/README.md

     devId = "Your devId",
     oauthCredentials = "Your clientId:clientSecret base64 encoded",
-    ruName = "Your ruName from developer portal", scopes = "Space seperated scopes from Ebay API"
+    ruName = "Your ruName from developer portal", scopes = "Space separated scopes from Ebay API"
 };
 ```
 **oauthCredentials** is clientId:clientSecret base64 encoded string.
-Will refactore and remove this requirement soon as it can be done internally.
+Will refactored and remove this requirement soon as it can be done internally.
 **ruName** is unique identifier for your redirect url, that can be found in your developer portal
-**scopes** string of scopes seperated by a space each. [more on oauth scopes](https://developer.ebay.com/api-docs/static/oauth-scopes.html)
+**scopes** string of scopes separated by a space each. [more on oauth scopes](https://developer.ebay.com/api-docs/static/oauth-scopes.html)

 ## Getting access tokens